-Author has tried to bring attention to the fact that the private corporations are exploiting the natural resources with the help of the administration in such a way that it only benefits them and the small land owners who are exploited get nothing out of it.
+Author has tried to bring attention to the fact that the private corporations are exploiting the natural resources with the help of the administration in such a way that it only benefits them.
+And the small landowners who are exploited get nothing out of it.
 I also liked his example of how one automobile takes the space of 5-6 dwellings spaces of the poor families.
-Unfortunately the giver is always the poor of the society and receiver the rich adding to the economic divide.
-An interesting observation is that government wants to divest its loss making units as they are inefficient and not so productive and the assumption is that the private players can run them better.
-But when it comes to actual divestment, it is the hughly productive companies that are divested, as private players are hardly interested in the loss-making units.
+Unfortunately, the giver is always the poor of the society.
+And receiver the rich adding to the economic divide.
+An interesting observation is that government wants to divest its loss-making units.
+As they are inefficient and not so productive.
+And the assumption is that the private players can run them better.
+But when it comes to actual divestment, it is the hugely productive companies that are divested.
+As private players are hardly interested in the loss-making units.

-Author definitely displays his knowledge of the subject he is talking about and keeps it to the point without beating around the bush.
-He starts the book on a very strong note, by putting the above-mentioned questions to the reader and making a point that you are not deciding what you consume, but you are being made to decide in the way the industry wants.
-He then goes on to mention various cases where the industry is not being fair to both the citizens and the environment and also emphasizes the nexus between the industry and the administration without which lot of so called development would not be possible.
-In between somewhere the book becomes a little sluggish, but may be it is the subject.
+The author definitely displays his knowledge of the subject he is talking about.
+And keeps it to the point without beating around the bush.
+He starts the book on a very strong note, by putting the above-mentioned questions to the reader.
+And making a point that you are not deciding what you consume.
+But you are being made to decide in the way the industry wants.
+He then goes on to mention various cases where the industry is not being fair to both the citizens and the environment.
+And also emphasizes the nexus between the industry and the administration without which a lot of so-called development would not be possible.
+In between somewhere the book becomes a little sluggish but maybe it is the subject.

 I would like to add something to what the author says in this book.
-Today we are looking towards technology for every possible solution and in the process we miss out on simple and more humane solutions.
+Today we are looking towards technology for every possible solution.
+And in the process, we miss out on simple and more humane solutions.
 For example, on my recent visit to Nalanda in Bihar, which is a huge complex and there is a problem of people using the premises to relieve themselves.
-It is a problem for the administration, as they have to maintain the heritage site.
-Now the solution that they have is to install the CCTV, which is going to take away the raw beauty of the place and you would see cables and cameras in the ancient place and it would definitely hamper the experience of a visitor.
-What the authorities are not thinking of providing proper toilet facilties so that people can use them and not use the premises.
+It is a problem for the administration., They have to maintain the heritage site.
+Now the solution that they have is to install the CCTV.
+Which is going to take away the raw beauty of the place.
+And you would see cables and cameras in the ancient place.
+It would definitely hamper the experience of a visitor.
+What the authorities are not thinking of is providing proper toilet facilities so that people can use them and not use the premises.